+Summary:

+Majority companies think that the NW-side additional condition is first provided by network to UE for applicable functionality decision at UE side.
+The summary of how to signal NW-side additional condition from network to UE can be found in below discussion and proposals.

 Proactive Reporting

 It was agreed in RAN2 #125bis and #126 meeting that supported functionalities (may or may not have available models) are reported in UE capability, while the existing UE assistance information (UAI) procedure is used for applicable functionality reporting in proactive reporting.